For this project, we wanted to blend the spirit of a Bronco with modern technology and create the ultimate Electric Bronco.

 The low center of gravity also helps to keep the Bronco planted in a variety of situations.
 All Battery boxes and power electronics components were designed to avoid water intrusion, so no amount of mud or water will be an issue.
 Perfect for off-road enthusiasts!

-EV Bronco Build
+EV Bronco Restoration

 Kincer Chassis did everything in-house on this Bronco, other than paint and upholstery.
 The chassis and electrical systems were all designed and implemented in-house.
 All bodywork and body modifications were performed in-house.